mkplwro/codex_ml_projects/README.md

 ## Project Overview

+Caution!
+This is my first project and dirty data was made by LLM to practice and train my skills.

 This project is an end-to-end machine learning regression project focused on predicting customer monthly spending in PLN.

 The main goal was to build, compare, tune, and evaluate regression models using customer-related data.
 The project also focuses on an important part of machine learning: understanding whether model evaluation results are reliable.